lucentsingularity/ampy-fin-web/README.md

 ## Create Env

-You need to specify the MongoDB URI as an ENV variable
+You need to specify the MongoDB URI as an ENV variable.

-`MONGODB_URI`
+This would usually be done by creating a `.env.local` file with a key

+`MONGODB_URI='YOURMONGDBURI'`

+@see `sample.env`

 Then run your server